rackerlabs/rackspace-how-to/content/cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008.md

 6. Select the profiles to which this rule applies.

-   - The *Domain* profile applies when the inbound connection is coming from an interface with the Domain profile selected.
+   - The *Domain* profile applies when the inbound connection is coming from another interface with the *Domain* profile selected.
-   - The *Private* profile applies when the inbound connection is coming from a source network that has selected Private for its profile.
+   - The *Private* profile applies when the inbound connection is coming from a source network with the *Private* profile selected.
-   - The *Public* profile applies to all connections coming from a source whose profile is set to Public.
+   - The *Public* profile applies to all connections coming from a source with the *Public* profile selected.

    Click **Next** to continue.